-Decades of pre-pandemic research on the minimum wage have made a strong case for regarding the minimum wage as an important tool for raising the incomes of underpaid worker without affecting their employment.
-In fact, two meta-analyses-the analysis and synthesis of independent studies-on minimum wage research found close to zero impact on employment.19
+Decades of pre-pandemic research shows that the minimum wage raises the incomes of underpaid workers without affecting their employment.
+In fact, two meta-analyses-the analysis and synthesis of independent studies-on minimum wage research found close to zero impact on employment.

 The pandemic has not called this near consensus into question.
-In fact, during the early pandemic, we witnessed jobs numbers drop to record lows as governments imposed lockdowns to contain the spread of the virus.
-And as economies began to open back up in mid-2020, we saw more and more employers attempt to rebuild their staff by raising wages-showing in real time that higher pay does not automatically lead to disemployment effects, and in fact, can be a boon to workers and employers alike.
+In fact, during the early months of the pandemic, we witnessed jobs numbers drop to record lows as state and local governments imposed lockdowns to contain the spread of the virus.
+And as economies began to open back up in mid-2020, we saw more and more employers attempt to rebuild their workforce by raising wages-showing in real time that higher pay does not automatically lead to disemployment effects, and in fact, they can be a boon to workers and employers alike.